To uninstall an application in the Ubuntu terminal, you can use:

 But what about the files in the home directory?
 Should apt purge not remove it?

 The answer is negative.
-The apt commands do not touch the configuration files located under the home directory.
+The apt commands do not touch the configuration files in the home directory.
 They remain in the system unless you manually remove them.
-Those files are really small in size and hardly take disk space.
+Those files are really small in size and hardly take up disk space.

 The effect of using apt remove or apt purge

 A practical example I can think of is Discord.
 You install Discord on Ubuntu with deb file.
 Start using it by logging into your account.
 Remove Discord and install it again using deb file.

 Now if you start Discord, you’ll notice that you are already logged into your account.
 Surprising, no?

 But this is a feature because some applications like Discord, VirtualBox provide you updates similarly.
 You remove the current version and install the newer one (even if you don’t see this process).
 Since the application configuration files are not touched, you are logged back in without additional effort.

 The apt remove command allows you to reuse an application with a similar configuration that you used in the past.

 However, you may not always want it.
 If you configured an application in a bad way and want to start from scratch, the apt purge command is the way to go forward.